awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ec2fleet-spotoptionsrequest.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstanceInterruptionBehavior`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-instanceinterruptionbehavior"></a>
 The behavior when a Spot Instance is interrupted\.
-The default is `terminate`\.
+Default: `terminate`
 *Required*: No
 *Type*: String
 *Allowed values*: `hibernate | stop | terminate`
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstancePoolsToUseCount`  <a name="cfn-ec2-ec2fleet-spotoptionsrequest-instancepoolstousecount"></a>
 The number of Spot pools across which to allocate your target Spot capacity\.
-Valid only when Spot **AllocationStrategy** is set to `lowest-price`\.
+Supported only when Spot `AllocationStrategy` is set to `lowest-price`\.
 EC2 Fleet selects the cheapest Spot pools and evenly allocates your target Spot capacity across the number of Spot pools that you specify\.
 Note that EC2 Fleet attempts to draw Spot Instances from the number of pools that you specify on a best effort basis\.
 If a pool runs out of Spot capacity before fulfilling your target capacity, EC2 Fleet will continue to fulfill your request by drawing from the next cheapest pool\.
 To ensure that your target capacity is met, you might receive Spot Instances from more than the number of pools that you specified\.
 Similarly, if most of the pools have no Spot capacity, you might receive your full target capacity from fewer than the number of pools that you specified\.
 *Required*: No
 *Type*: Integer